Some history of the Big Bull's Head in Digbeth in Birmingham in the County of Warwickshire

 The crowds gathered in Digbeth were staggering.
 As the press reported : "The pathways on each side of the road were filled so close that scarcely another foot could have found standing room.
 Every window had its crowd of sightseers; balconies were thronged, house-roofs even had their crowd of adventurous spectators.
 At every available front platforms were erected, on waste land, in front of public buildings, wherever indeed, a few planks could be fastened together.
 Even the churchyards were utilised for this purpose.
 Nearly a thousand policemen patrolled the streets."

 Within a few years the day-to-day running of The Criterion was the responsibility of a manager employed by the company.
 The first of these was a Scotsman called Walter Cook [listed as William Cook in trade directories].
 Born in Annan in 1870, he managed the pub with his Nuneaton-born wife Mary.
 The couple had married in 1896.
-They had previously lived at Balsall Heath Road from where Walter Cook worked as a barman.
+They had previously lived at Balsall Heath Road from where Walter Cook worked as a barman, possibly in the aforementioned Wellington Inn, part of The Criterion chain.

 Christopher Hall was the manager of The Criterion in November 1914 when the pub hosted a concert in aid of the Birmingham Belgian Refugees' Fund.
 The concert was arranged by Mr. A. Clynes and a small committee under the auspices of the Workers' Union.
 Mr. Bates presided over the event.
 Contributors to what was described as an "excellent programme" were Mr. and Mrs. Louie, entertainers : Jolly Jack Woodhouse, Master Blacknam, Mr. S. Clynes.
 Mr. Cranby, Mr. Grant, Miss P. Dixon, and others.
 Mr. C. Proctor accompanied at the piano.